cool8jay/testIconFormat/README.md

 ## Why few people complaint about this bug?

 After compiling and building, the testIconFormat.app is ready.
-If you check it in Finder, it just works fine on non retina and non-retina displays.
+If you check it in Finder, it just works fine on non-retina and retina displays.
 When scaling, all formats are displayed smoothly.

-### Resizing on non retina display.
+### 1 Dynamic effect on non-retina display

 <img src="non retina effect resize.gif?raw=true">

-### Resizing on retina display.
+### 2 Dynamic effect  on retina display

 <img src="retina effect resize.gif?raw=true">